Bolivian Union Party

 The Bolivian Union Party (Partido de la Unión Boliviana) was a political party in Bolivia.
-The party positioned itself as a 'revolutionary democratic centre-left nationalist' party.
-It was founded as a continuation of the Sucrist National Union Party (Partido Unión Nacional Sucrista).
-The party contested the 1979 presidential election, with Walter Gonzáles Valda as its candidate.
-González Valda obtained 19,997 votes (1.1% of the national vote).
+The party positioned itself as a 'revolutionary democratic center-left nationalist' party although some authors have described it as a right-wing party.
+It was founded as a continuation of the Sucrist National Union Party (Partido Unión Nacional Sucrista) and some of its members included police officers who had supported the Bolivian National Revolution of 1952.
+The party was known for running a number of women as candidates at a time when other Bolivian political parties were male-dominated.